IntelligentSoftwareSystems/Galois/README.md

 Contact Us
 ==========
 For bugs, please raise an issue here at gihub using the 'Issues' tab [https://github.com/IntelligentSoftwareSystems/Galois/issues](https://github.com/IntelligentSoftwareSystems/Galois/issues).
-Please send questions and comments to Galois user mailing list: [galois-users@utlists.utexas.edu](galois-users@utlists.utexas.edu).
+Please send questions and comments to Galois users mailing list: [galois-users@utlists.utexas.edu](galois-users@utlists.utexas.edu).
 You may subscribe at
 [https://utlists.utexas.edu/sympa/subscribe/galois-users](https://utlists.utexas.edu/sympa/subscribe/galois-users).

 If you find a bug, it would help us if you sent (1) the command and program output and (2)